c-base/film-photo-permit/english.md

 ----------------------------------------

 We are happy to hear you are interested in recording at c-base.
-However, audio recordings, video and photo shoots are a sensitive matter and do require approval under all circumstances.
+However, video and photo shoots are a sensitive matter and do require approval under all circumstances.

 Application for Approval
 ------------------------